Kikks/leaderboard/README.md

 "username": "username2",

-"point": $ ///// the number should be without quotes
+"point": "45 ///// the number should be without quotes"

 },